troymessina/PhysicsArtOfModeling/_build/site/public/23SpecialRelativity-865a02ce9f2b179729c8fd72d7c4e259.md

 In the frame of reference of the charge $+Q$, the wire no longer appears neutral, but appears to have a net positive charge.
 This results in an electric field away from the wire that will exert a downwards force on $+Q$.
 In both frames of reference, we conclude that the charge will experience a downwards force.
 Whether that force is magnetic or electric depends on the frame of reference!
 Here, we came to the conclusion by using the notion of length contraction, but remember that length contraction itself is a consequence of Maxwell's equations holding in different frames of reference, as we illustrated at the beginning of this chapter.

 In most real-world applications, we do not see the effects of Special Relativity, as the speeds involved must be very high for the gamma factor to be appreciably greater than one.
-However, we see these effects in electromagnetism even though the drift speed of electrons in a wire is usually (much) less than ${\rm mm/s}$.
+However, we see these effects in electromagnetism even though the drift speed of electrons in a wire is usually (much) less than $\si{mm/s}$.
 This is because, when dealing with the electric and magnetic forces (fields), even a minuscule length contraction of the electrons/ions at those speeds leads to relativistic effects.
 This can be thought of in terms of how strong the electric force really is; even a minute change in charge density (due to length contraction) has a sizeable relativistic effect.

 # Lorentz transformations and space-time
-%%%Lorentz transformations, space time diagrams
+%Lorentz transformations, space time diagrams
 ## Four-dimensional space-time
 So far, we have seen that our notions of time intervals (the time between two events) and space intervals (the distance between two locations) depend on our frame of reference.
 We also saw how space and time are connected, for example by the fact that time-dilation must go hand-in-hand with length contraction.
 Additionally, we concluded that there is no absolute concept of time, and that time is relative.